cooldharma06/ansible-devstack/README.md

 # ansible-devstack
-using this codes you can install deploy openstack in Vagrant machine and also its using ansible for deploying Openstack
+Using this codes you can install deploy openstack in Vagrant machine and also its using ansible for deploying Openstack

+Tools used:

+1. Vagrant - to  create a Virtual Machine for installing devstack in a virtual environment.
+2. Ansible - configuration management tool which will install OpenStack(devstack) in Vagrant vm.